opencor/opencor-developer-documentation/src/develop/plugins/index.rst

 The code for the :ref:`basic information <develop_plugins_index_basicInformation>` and :ref:`plugin class <develop_plugins_index_pluginClass>` must be in the plugin's own namespace within the ``OpenCOR`` namespace.
 More generally, any plugin-related code should be within those two namespaces, this to ensure the integrity of the plugin's code.
-Thus, in the case of the `Core <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Core/>`__ plugin, we must have:
+Thus, in the case of the `Core <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Core/>`__ plugin, we have:

 .. code-block:: c++